JuanDiegoZapataDiaz/A-visual-analysis-of-grades/Readme.txt

 Examn_analysis.ipynb: Python notebook with the visual analysis of scores written as a report that is thought to be exporter without code.
 Convertion guid.txc: Guide for exporting the python notebook as a HTML file hidding the code in it.
 Examn_analysis.html: Result of the analysis in html format ready to deliver.

+Future devolopements:
+I'll develop a Comparative analysis of two examns so we can se the evolution of the students in the course.